About

 Zabrodina, Véra, Mark Dusheiko, and Karine Moschetti (2020).
 A Moneymaking Scan: Dual Reimbursement Systems and Supplier-Induced Demand for Diagnostic Imaging.
 Health Economics, 29(12):1566–1585.

 This paper won the iHEA Early Career Researcher Best Paper Prize.
-Check out the follow-up interview by the iHEA Early Career Researcher Special Interest Group (ECR-SIG).

 -